LEDGER HARDWARE WALLETS

 This isn’t too noticeable when measured from day to day or even month to month, but when you compare it by the decade, the damage becomes clear.

-To put this into perspective, $100 in 2021 will get you less than a tenth of what it would 100 years ago, or just two-thirds of what it would in 2001.
+To put this into perspective, $100 in 2021 will get you less than a tenth of what it would have 100 years ago, or just two-thirds of what it would in 2001.

 Yep, things haven’t just been getting more expensive, your money is also losing value.
 Double whammy!